YouHaveTrouble/CommandWhitelist/readme.md

-Command  Whitelist is a plugin that allows you to control precisely what commands players can  and use.
+Command  Whitelist is a plugin that allows you to control precisely what commands players can see and use.

 <h3>Plugin Features</h3>